tom-montgomery/DWI-Insights/README.md

 The visualization will provide insight for the police and policy makers.
 Alcohol related traffic fatalities are a significant public safety issue in Austin and we want to make sure that police resources are directed to areas where prevention can a difference.

+<b> Software used: </b>
+Currently using ArcGIS 10.3.1 (python 2x) for analysis and data prep but open to open source solutions.

 <b/> Ideas for spatial analysis & mapping:</b>